 Use Chest Flys in a Full-Body Workout

 This is a great superset workout that strengthens your entire body.
 This workout includes chest flys for a more well-rounded chest and upper body!

-Full Body Strength Superset Workout: Start with a 3-4 minute warm-up using active range of motion moves such as arm circles, hip circles, inchworms and jumping jacks.
+Full Body Strength Superset Workout: Start with a 3-4 minute warm-up using an active range of motion moves such as arm circles, hip circles, inchworms, and jumping jacks.
 Then perform each pair of superset exercises twice.

 10 Chest Flys